Fatimahwani/FFCR-FinalYearProject/README.md

 The **Forensic Facial Sketch Construction and Recognition (FFCR)** project is a deep learning–based system designed to construct facial sketches from images and recognize individuals by analyzing visual facial features.
 The system integrates image processing, machine learning techniques, and a web-based interface to provide an interactive platform for facial recognition and identification.

 The architecture of the system consists of two main components:
- -Backend processing for image analysis and recognition -A frontend interface that allows users to interact with the system and visualize results.
+ - Backend processing for image analysis and recognition
+ - A frontend interface that allows users to interact with the system and visualize results.

 This repository contains the complete source code and assets for the Final Year Project titled **Forensic Facial Sketch Construction and Recognition (FFCR)**.